Yesterday (Shanice song)

 "Yesterday" is a song by Shanice.
 It was the second single from Shanice's fourth studio album, Shanice and it was a released on July 20, 1999.

 Music video

 A music video was filmed for the song but was not released.
-However, rough draft of the video leaked in February 2008 which can be viewed on Shanice's YouTube channel.
+However, a rough draft of the video leaked in February 2008 which can be viewed on Shanice's YouTube channel.